apache/buildstream/HACKING.rst

 * ``command``: The command to run, without the leading ``bst``

-When adding a new ``.run`` file, one should normally also commit the new resulting generated ``.html`` file(s) at the same time, this ensures that other developers do not need to regenerate them locally in order to build the docs.
+When adding a new ``.run`` file, one should normally also commit the new resulting generated ``.html`` file(s) into the ``doc/source/sessions-stored/`` directory at the same time, this ensures that other developers do not need to regenerate them locally in order to build the docs.

 **Example**: